tytydraco/yessleep/out/The_House_Where_the_Road_Ends.md

 The first thing that hit me wasn’t the silence—it was the smell.

 It didn’t stink like rot or mildew.
 No, it was worse than that.
-It smelled humid, fleshy—like sweat pressed into fabric, like skin that had been too warm for too long**.** There was an artificial sweetness layered over it, something chemical and perfumed, like off-brand baby powder mixed with Febreze.
+It smelled humid, fleshy—like sweat pressed into fabric, like skin that had been too warm for too long.
+There was an artificial sweetness layered over it, something chemical and perfumed, like off-brand baby powder mixed with Febreze.
 A failed attempt to mask something organic.

 Despite the smell, the house was spotless.
 Sterile.
 Everything arranged just so, like a showroom no one had ever touched.
 The living room looked like it had been staged from an old catalog—clean lines, soft whites, not a speck of dust.
 It felt less like a home and more like someone’s idea of what a home should look like.